Perl Packaging Guidelines

 %perl_requires

-You typically use this macro when you require a dependency on the current Perl version.
+Use this macro when a package needs a dependency on the current Perl version.

 %__perl